syncfusion-content/winui-docs/winui/Funnel-Chart/Selection.md

 ## Enable selection

 To enable the selection in chart, create an instance of [ChartSelectionBehavior]() and add it to the `Behaviors` collection of funnel chart.
-And also need to set the [SelectionBrush]() property to hightlight the segment in the funnel chart.
+And also need to set the [SelectionBrush]() property to highlight the segment in the funnel chart.

 {% tabs %}